Be part of the action at the 12th edition of Sunderland Shorts Film Festival in May 2027!

 The Sunderland Short Film Festival champions emerging and established filmmakers, providing a platform for them to showcase their short films to local, national and international audiences.

-As a BIFA qualifying festival and founding member of the Association of Independent Film Festivals, we pride ourselves on striving to create a fairer festival landscape and deliver an event which provides transparency, integrity and gives peace of mind to submitting filmmakers.
+As a BIFA and Grierson qualifying film festival, FFA member and founding member of the Association of Independent Film Festivals, we pride ourselves on striving to create a fairer festival landscape and deliver an event which provides transparency, integrity and gives peace of mind to submitting filmmakers.

 Please read these rules carefully before you submit your film.
 By submitting your film, you expressly acknowledge and agree that you shall be bound by the terms of the submission rules detailed in this document.